-Families can be invited to share stories about gathering food and storing it for the winter, to share bentwood boxes or baskets that they have at home, and attend a family cook out.
-Students also will take home a sheet to talk about what containers they have at home and how they are used.
+Families can be invited to share stories about gathering food and storing it for the winter, to share bentwood boxes or baskets that they have at home and attend a family cook out.

-Culminating Event
+• Culminating Event

-There are two possible culminating events; they will depend upon the culture bears that are available.
+There are two possible culminating events; they will depend upon the culture bearers that are available.
 The first is to make a bentwood box or watch one being made.
 If a connection with a carver is made this event could be possible.
 The second is cooking in a cooking box.
 The idea place for this would be at a beach but anywhere you could make a fire to heat up cooking rocks safely would work.
 Again, this event will depend on the resources in both people and materials.